more03625/content/files/en-us/web/api/formdata/formdata/index.md

 > **Note:** Only successful form controls are included in a FormData object, i.e. those with a name, not disabled and checked (radio buttons and checkboxes) or selected (one or more options within a select).

+> **Note:** You cannot console.log to FormData Object & if you do so the result will be always empty `FormData {}` Object.
+But this FormData Object can be easily viewed inside the API post request in to the headers section.

 ```js
 let myForm = document.getElementById('myForm');
 let formData = new FormData(myForm);